 By going when we did, we avoided having reams of traffic on any of the roads.
 The road down to Sa Calobra gets infested with coaches making their way to the beach at the bottom.
 This would somewhat ruin the fun of the descent for a cyclist and complicate things whilst going back uphill.
 The disadvantages were that some shops/cafes were shut and most of the stuff normally open for cyclists was shut too.
-The place we hired our bikes from is open daily from February onwards, but in January was open only for us to collect and drop-off our bikes.
+The place we hired our bikes from is open daily from February onwards.
+But in January was open only for us to collect and drop-off our bikes.

-Getting to Sa Calobra
+Getting to the Sa Calobra climb

 Climbing up Sa Calobra

-The hairpins started, surprisingly they weren’t too difficult to ride through with no massive gradients to power through.
+The hairpins started, surprisingly they weren’t too difficult to ride through with no massive gradient changes to power through.
 Riding around the outside of them definitely helps in this regard.
 Briefly, I saw Hannah again below before rounding a bend and going under the bridge for the corkscrew.
 The wind kicked in and meant I couldn’t look over the edge all the way down without getting blown around.
 With the top in sight, I pushed hard and made it with a time of 45 minutes and 39 seconds.